GWFish: A simulation software to evaluate parameter-estimation capabilities of gravitational-wave detector networks: Parameter estimation

-The Einstein Telescope is a proposed underground infrastructure in Europe to host future-generations of GW detectors.
-With respect to its PE capabilities, three features stand out, which will make it a unique facility among future detectors: \begin{itemize} \item It has the geometry of an equilateral triangle and laser-interferometer arms launching from each of its vertices.
-It is expected that this triangular configuration will give it unique capabilities concerning the measurement of GW polarizations and parameters correlated with GW polarizations. \item It will have 10\,km arm length, which, together with several technology improvements with respect to current detectors, leads to a greatly improved peak sensitivity by about a factor 10.
-Binaries of compact objects will be detected along the cosmic history; BNS and BBH mergers are both expected to be detected with a rate of $10^5$ per year.
-The enormous increase of SNR for close events will enable accurate parameter estimation, enabling great precision in GW astronomy. \item It will consist of a total of 3 pairs of laser interferometers.
-Each pair includes a low-frequency interferometer and a high-frequency interferometer together covering an observation band from 3\,Hz to several kHz.
-The observation is thus extended to much lower frequencies compared to current GW detectors, which leads to longer observation times of individual compact-binary signals, and it will also make it possible to observe larger-mass compact binaries well into the regime of intermediate-mass black-hole binaries.
-Long observation times enable stand-alone sky-location measurements by ET of neutron-star binaries exploiting amplitude modulations due to Earth's rotation.
-Due to the fact that the observed mass is the redshifted source-frame mass, i.e., multiplication by $(1+z)$, the low-frequency sensitivity will make it possible to access BBH mergers in the early Universe where primordial BHs can be discriminated from BHs with stellar origin \citep[e.g.][]{Ng2021,DeLuca2021}. \end{itemize} In the following, we present a few reference PE results obtained from \textsc{gwfish}, which can be used for comparison with other simulation software.
+In the following, we present a few reference PE results obtained from \textsc{gwfish}, which can be used for comparison with other simulation software.
 We focus on sky-localization results, since these are more difficult to simulate accurately.
 A single detector can accurately localize a GW source if the observation is long enough so that the motion of the detector leads to amplitude and phase modulations of GW signals, which depend on the direction of the source.
 This is the case for BNSs, which are observed for several hours with ET.
 Even lighter NSBHs and BBHs can be localized this way by ET.
 For specific signals as well as for the average localization by Earth rotation, the localization errors depend on the latitude of the GW detector.
 Sky-localization is greatly improved if additional detectors are present to form a network.
 In the latter case, the information comes from measurements of phase differences between signals observed in different detectors (standard triangulation technique) \cite{WeCh2010}.

 We show in Figure \ref{fig:bns_loc} the sky-localization results for BNSs as $90\%$ credible region.
 The results are presented as fraction of signals localized within a certain area in the sky.
 BNSs are considered at various fixed luminosity distances; 1000 BNS per curve.
 The BNS masses are set to 1.4+1.4$M_\odot$.
 The plots confirm that ET has unique sky-localization capabilities for BNSs, which would enable multi-messenger studies without the need of other detectors, but it is also clear that the localization capabilities of a network are far superior even if only one other detector like Cosmic Explorer (CE) is added.
 Nearer systems are better localized and the network of ET+2CE manages to localize almost all of the injected signals within 10\,deg$^2$.
 We find our results to be consistent with previously published results, e.g., \cite{ChEA2018,Li_2022}.